Skip to content

 THE BALANCE

-Aim for a 2:1 ratio of browns to greens by volume.
+Aim for a 30:1 ratio of browns to greens.

 This balance ensures optimal aeration, heat retention, and microbial activity.